-Lanreotide (an analogue of the naturally occurring somatostatin) is the active ingredient in Somatuline® LA.
 Lanreotide is used instead of somatostatin because it is more potent, lasts longer in the body and is given as a monthly injection.
-Somatuline® Autogel blocks the somatostatin receptors and can slow the NET tumour growth and treat the symptoms of NETs.
+Lanreotide blocks the somatostatin receptors and can slow the NET tumour growth and treat the symptoms of NETs.